Planet Terror: Plot

 As Cherry and Dakota are taken away by two soldiers, the others defeat the guards.
 J.T. sustains a gunshot wound in the process while the group searches for Muldoon.
 When he is found by El Wray and Abby, Muldoon explains that he killed Osama bin Laden before he and his men were infected and were ordered to protect the area before being killed by Abby and El Wray.
 Meanwhile, Cherry is held at gunpoint and forced to dance by a soldier who threatens to rape her.
 Eventually, she breaks her wooden leg across his face and stabs him in the eye.
-Dakota, after realizing her hands have regained feeling, uses her syringe launcher to subdue another soldier.
-El Wray and Abby arrive to rescue Cherry and Dakota; El Wray replaces Cherry's broken wooden leg with an assault rifle.
+Dakota, after realizing that her hands have regained feeling, uses her syringe launcher to subdue another soldier.
+El Wray and Abby arrive to rescue Cherry and Dakota; El Wray replaces Cherry's broken wooden leg with an assault rifle and grenade launcher.

 J.T. decides to stay behind to detonate explosives to eliminate the remaining zombies while the others flee.
-The survivors make plans to escape by stealing helicopters after fighting through a large group of zombies, but Abby dies in the process.
+The survivors make plans to escape by stealing helicopters after fighting through a large group of zombies, but Abby gets his head blown apart by a ballistic missile in the process.
+An infected Block attacks Dakota but is shot dead by Earl.
 While saving Cherry from a zombie, El Wray is fatally wounded.
 Cherry, now sporting a minigun leg, leads survivors to the Caribbean beach at Tulum, where they start a peaceful new society during a worldwide zombie outbreak.
 It is also revealed that Cherry has given birth to her and El Wray's daughter.

-In a post-credits scene, Tony is sitting on the beach at the survivor's "base" playing with his turtle, scorpion and tarantula.
+In a post-credits scene, Tony is sitting on the beach at the survivor's "base" playing with his turtle, scorpion, and tarantula.